SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 ### Using a testing framework

-Most people don’t enjoy writing tests, so if we want them to actually do it, it must be easy to:
+Most people don't enjoy writing tests, so if we want them to actually do it, it must be easy to:

 - Add or change tests,
 - Understand the tests that have already been written,
 - Run those tests, and
-- Understand those tests’ results
+- Understand those tests' results

 Test results must also be reliable.
-If a testing tool says that code is working when it’s not, or reports problems when there actually aren’t any, people will lose faith in it and stop using it.
+If a testing tool says that code is working when it's not, or reports problems when there actually aren't any, people will lose faith in it and stop using it.

 Keeping these things in mind, here's a different approach.
 Look at `tests/test_models.py`: